Airline LOSA (fixed-wing)

 Hazards that threaten the safety of flight deck operations have been historically scrutinized in the early days of Line Operations Safety Audits (LOSA).
 LOSA programs quickly evolved to use threat and error management as the heart of routine monitoring operations.
 LOSA programs follows this typical structure:

-Collected data are analyzed to help determine organizational strengths and weaknesses.
+Collected data are analyzed internally or with consultants to help determine organizational strengths and weaknesses.
 Opportunities for improvement are also developed.

 Helicopter LOSA